Richelle L. Winkler

 The research projects I engage with tend to be either demographic in nature or to focus on community and environmental sociology or both.
-For example, my research team recently released a dataset of net migration by age, sex, race, and Hispanic origin for every county in the U.S. 2000-2010.
+For example, my research team created a dataset of net migration by age, sex, race, and Hispanic origin for every county in the U.S. 2000-2010.
 The data can be downloaded from a public website that allows for interactive mapping and chart-making to show patterns each decade back to the 1950s.
 See www.netmigration.wisc.edu.
-I'm currently analyzing these data to understand how net migration by age and race have contributed to racial segregation over time.
-Another demographic project involves analyzing how demographic patterns of hunters and anglers are changing over time and across space with important implications for conservation policy.
+Colleagues and I have since analyzed these data to understand how net migration by age and race have contributed to racial segregation over time (see Moving toward Integration?) and to understand how patterns of migration vary across different types of rural communities.

 In my personal life, I love hiking, playing and coaching volleyball, skiing and exploring all the Keweenaw has to offer with my family and friends.